 The Epitaph is now published four or five times during the fall and spring academic semesters.
 It's distributed in specific locations throughout southern Arizona and is available online.

-We also have an extensive archive of our previous issues.
+We also have an archive of our previous issues.

 Questions or comments?
 Contact The Tombstone Epitaph